datarevenue-berlin/OpenMLOps/README.md

 #### Agent

-In the Prefect docs, Agents are lightweight processes for orchestrating flow runs.
+According to Prefect docs, Agents are lightweight processes for orchestrating flow runs.
 Agents run inside a user's architecture, and are responsible for starting and monitoring flow runs.
 During operation the agent process queries the Prefect API for any scheduled flow runs, and